ALaks96/signalML/README.md

 ![image](img/PCAswarm.jpg)

 It's hard to detect the different clusters here, however we know from Hitachi's paper that there are roughly 3 types of failures they have recorded for.
 We thus assume the clustering algorithm to detect 3 clusters.
-Looking at the elbow method, it seems we coudl maybe even define 4 clusters.
+Looking at the elbow method, it seems we could maybe even define 4 clusters.

 ![image](img/nbclusters.jpg)